squgeim/Workspace-Scroll/README.md

 Workspace Scroll
 ===
-Fork from squgeim's repo to try to make it work with the latest version of GNOME Gnome Shell 3 Extension to change workspace by scrolling through the top panel.
+GNOME 40 shell extension to change workspace by scrolling on the top panel.

 https://extensions.gnome.org/extension/943/workspace-scroll/